Daniel-Tran3/CSE_151A_Project/README.md

 However, feature selections was later abandoned since selecting features takes much more time to train (way more than if we just fit entire features into SVM).

-We trained two SVM: linear and RBF.
+We initially constructed and fit two SVM: linear and RBF.

 Using the linear kernel gave highly optimal results, to the point where we decided any further tuning was unnecessary.

 RBF, on the other hand, was not that good.
 Thus, we applied hp tuning to it using GridSearchCV.
 By tuning two hp C and gamma, we successfully improved its accuracy to roughly the same level of linear.

+To determine the quality of the models, we printed the classification reports of each model's output on training, testing, and validation data.

+We proceeded to use K-fold cross-validation and plot the precision, recall, and accuracy of these approaches, plotting both testing and training on the same graph for comparison (1 graph for each metric).

 The code for this third model can be found here: <a target="_blank" href="https://colab.research.google.com/github/Daniel-Tran3/CSE_151A_Project/blob/main/Model3.ipynb">
 <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>